 Lodging across Myoko ranges from beautifully appointed resort-style hotels to cosy family-run pensions and ryokan.
 Some are even run by descendants of the same families who established them as far back as the Edo Period of 1603 to 1868.

 Akakura Kanko Resort & Spa Hotel is the leading five star facility.
 It was built by Baron Okura after he chose the area around it for a ski resort.
 The hotel dates back to 1937 and is still the centrepiece of the region.
 Other popular places to stay are the Akakura Hotel and Oyado Furuya.

-From deep powder to long scenic slopes, mogul runs to excellent back country, there is something for everyone in Myoko across its expansive, uncrowded slopes.
+From deep powder to long scenic slopes, mogul runs to excellent backcountry, there is something for everyone in Myoko across its expansive, uncrowded slopes.
 There is a total of 35 lifts and gondolas serving 54 runs with a top gradient of 38 degrees.
 At 3690 feet (1124 metres) the vertical drop here is among the longest in Japan.
-Terrain is weighted in favour of novices, with the split 45% beginner, 35% intermediate and 20%.
+The terrain is weighted in favour of novices, with the split 45% beginner, 35% intermediate and 20%.

 Myoko’s ski terrain comprises Akakura, Seki, Suginohara, and Ikenotaira Onsen as well as the smaller Kyukamura and Myoko.

 Myoko lays claim to Japan’s longest continuous run which is found at Suginohara, a 5.3 mile (8.5 kilometres) run from the shoulder of Mt Myoko to the base area almost 3600 feet (1100 metres) below.
 There is a wide variety of tree skiing across the resorts, with many glades of thick beech and aspens spreading out from Myoko’s upper slopes which run along the top of the forest line.